attamatti/rln_combine_stars/README.md

 # rln_combine_stars
-combine two Relion star files keeping only common columns
+combine two Relion star files keeping only common columns selected by the user

 run it with: